Camborne: Mining

-Camborne is best known as a centre for the former Cornish tin and copper mining industry, having its working heyday during the later 18th and early 19th centuries.
-Camborne was just a village until transformed by the mining boom which began in the late 18th century and saw the Camborne and Redruth district become the richest mining area in the world.
-Although a considerable number of ruinous stacks and engine houses remain, they cannot begin to convey the scenes of 150 years ago when scores of mines transfigured the landscape.
+Mining is first recorded locally in the 1400s with early exploitation of the small streams cutting through the mineralised area and from shallow mines following lodes.
+Adit mining was first recorded in the 16th century.
+The town is best known as a centre for the former Cornish tin and copper mining industry, having its working heyday during the later 18th and early 19th centuries.
+Camborne was just a village until transformed by the mining boom which began in the late 18th century and saw the Camborne and Redruth district become the "richest square mile in the old world".

 As the economic recession of the 1870s led to the first years of mining decline in Camborne, social tensions mounted.
 In October 1873 thousands of miners, aided and abetted by the townspeople, rioted against a hated, authoritarian police force.
 One of the greatest shows of mining defiance in Cornish history left the Town Hall vandalised, the Police Station ransacked, and the estimated fifty constables present in the town beaten and scattered.
 The militia were called in from Plymouth to quell the insurrection, and the Home Secretary, Robert Lowe, asked to be kept informed of events.
 The Camborne riots were reported in the national newspapers and Sir Colman Rashleigh, JP for Cornwall, had to address the Grand Jury regarding the tumult.
 The entire Camborne police force was found to be at fault and either removed from duty or transferred as a result.
 No rioter was ever convicted.

 Dolcoath Mine, (English: Old Ground Mine), the 'Queen of Cornish Mines' was, at a depth of 3,500 feet (1,067 m), for many years the deepest mine in the world, not to mention one of the oldest before its closure in 1921.
 The last working tin mine in Europe, South Crofty, which closed in 1998, is also to be found in Camborne.

 Mining related

 Apart from the mines themselves, Camborne was also home to many important related industries, including the once world-renowned foundry of Holman Bros Ltd (CompAir).
 Holmans, a family business founded in 1801, was for generations, Camborne's, and indeed Cornwall's largest manufacturer of industrial equipment, even making the famous Sten submachine gun for a stint during the Second World War.
 The Holman Projector was used by the Royal Navy.
 At its height Holmans was spread over three sites within Camborne, employing some three and half thousand men.
-Despite Britain's industrial decline, Compair Holmans Camborne factory finally closed in 2001.
-On the afternoon of Tuesday 5 December 2006, a wall of the Holmans factory was leaning towards the railway line, as a result the line west of Truro was closed for the afternoon and night and disrupting railway services, as it was feared the wall could collapse onto the mainline, part of the derelict factory was later demolished that night.
+Despite Britain's industrial decline, Compair Holmans Camborne factory finally closed in 2003.